LAPG ensures your voice is heard

 “As a result of my discussions with the Legal Aid Practitioners Group, we now have, alongside the regulatory impact test, a legal aid impact test.
 Any Department that puts forward a new law that includes an offence where there is a possible need for legal aid for an individual will now have to have that assessment made before the legislation is introduced.”
 Bridget Prentice MP, Hansard, Wednesday 26 October 2005.

 LAPG keeps practitioners informed

 LAPG members receive regular updates on what is happening on the legal aid system.
-Thanks to our constructive working relationship with the LSC and Ministry of Justice (MoJ) we can often provide information more quickly and in more depth than anybody else.
+Thanks to our constructive working relationship with the Legal Aid Agency and Ministry of Justice we can often provide information more quickly and in more depth than anybody else.

 LAPG meets your CPD requirements

 Our course programme includes unique courses tailored to the needs of legal aid practitioners, including the only bespoke Law Society Management Stage 1 course for this sector.
 We have a full day course to provide firms with the financial management skills needed to run a legal aid contract successfully.
 Our Annual Conference gives practitioners an opportunity to question politicians and senior officials from the MoJ and LSC and qualifies for 5 hours CPD.